 Guided Zagreb Walk

 Join an English speaking guide on a small group tour of Zagreb.
-On the 2.5-hour walk, see the top landmarks, learn the history and ride the funicular.
+On the 2.5-hour walk, see the top landmarks, learn some history and ride the funicular.
 Read the fabulous reviews and make your booking in advance.
-Reserve your spot!

 Zagreb Private Tour

-Visitors who want a personal introduction to Zagreb can hire a guide for a private tour.
-On a 2-hour tour, participants will personalized attention from the expert guide.
-Book it here!
+Visitors who prefer a personal introduction to Zagreb can hire a guide for a private tour.
+On this 2-hour tour, participants will receive undivided attention from the expert guide.

-We love Croatian cuisine!
-One of the best ways to sample an array of local fare is on a Zagreb Food Tour.
-Join a Zagreb guide on a tour that explores the Zagreb culinary scene – from the market to restaurants.
-Get the details!
+We love Croatian Cuisine!
+One of the ideal ways to sample an array of local fare is on a Zagreb Foodie Tour.
+Join a guide and fellow travelers to explore the Zagreb culinary scene – from market to table.

 Zagreb Bike Tour

-Rather than walking, hop on a bike and pedal your way to the top sights!
-A Zagreb city guide leads the way through downtown Zagreb and shares stories of the Upper and Lower towns along the way.
-Sign up here!
+Prefer to hop on a bike and pedal your way to the top sights?
+A Zagreb city guide leads the way through downtown and shares personal stories along the way.
+Sign up today!

-For weary travelers, the Zagreb sightseeing bus is a great way to see the sights in Old Town Zagreb and beyond!
-The Hop On Hop Off Zagreb City Tour Bus allows passengers to disembark at any of the stops along the way for deeper exploration…and then hop back on the bus to the next sight.
-Find out more!
+The Zagreb sightseeing bus is another great way to see the sights in the Old Town and beyond.
+The Hop On Hop Off Zagreb City Tour Bus allows passengers to disembark for deeper exploration and continue on at your leisure.

 Free Guided Zagreb Walking Tour

-Zagreb Free Spirit Walking Tours offers daily guided tours of historic Zagreb.
+Free Spirit Tours offers daily guided walks of historic Zagreb.
 Just be aware that due to regulations there is a small fee – and guests are expected to tip the guide as well.

-Have more than 1 day in Zagreb?
-If you are planning a multi-day Zagreb itinerary, consider including one of these popular Day Trips from Zagreb on your to-do list!
+If you are planning a multi-day itinerary, consider including one of these popular Day Trips from Zagreb!

 More Things To Do in Zagreb, Croatia